FormerlyZeroCool/AscalLang/README.md

 t to show time taken to interpret, and calculate expression<br>
 o to show operations in order of execution in console<br>
 d to show debug information in console<br>
+p to print out the result of calculating each line of code(useful as a calculator because it will always print the result of a simple calculation)<br>
 memoize to memoize all function outputs this works to optimize doubly recursive functions very well, but will make any function not mathematically pur run improperly, this includes all subroutines(functions without parameters)
 <br>
 <h3>What is a param?</h3>
-<p>A param is a runtime parameter the Ascal interpreter uses at runtime to modify what happens when it executes code, for instance the t parameter causes the interpreter to either time, or not time program execution, by default it does not time execution.
+<p>A param is a parameter the Ascal interpreter uses at runtime to modify what happens when it executes code, for instance the t parameter causes the interpreter to either time, or not time program execution, by default it does not time execution.
+The p parameter auto prints the result of each line of code you write, and o shows the execution path, and every operation the interpreter is doing to execute your code, including telling you which branch it executes.
 </p>
 <p>
 <h4>Example of how o parameter works</h4>